Sumerian King List: Reliability as a historical source

 Thus, in the absence of independent sources from the Early Dynastic period itself, the pre-Sargonic part of the SKL must be considered fictional.
 Many of the rulers in the pre-Sargonic part (i.e. prior to Sargon of Akkad) of the list must therefore be considered as purely fictional or mythological characters to which reigns of hundreds of years were assigned.
-However, there is a small group of pre-Sargonic rulers in the SKL whose names have been attested in Early Dynastic inscriptions.This group consists of seven rulers: Enmebaragesi, Gilgamesh, Mesannepada, Meskiagnun, Elulu, Enshakushanna and Lugal-zage-si.
+However, there is a small group of pre-Sargonic rulers in the SKL whose names have been attested in Early Dynastic inscriptions.
+This group consists of seven rulers: Enmebaragesi, Gilgamesh, Mesannepada, Meskiagnun, Elulu, Enshakushanna and Lugal-zage-si.
 It has also been shown that several kings did not rule sequentially as described by the Sumerian King List, but rather contemporaneously.
 Starting with the Akkadian rulers, but especially for the Ur III and Isin dynasties, the SKL becomes much more reliable.
 Not only are most of the kings attested in other contemporaneous documents, but the reigns attributed to them in the SKL are more or less in line with what can be established from those other sources.
 This is probably due to the fact that the compilers of the SKL could rely on lists of year names, which came in regular use during the Akkadian period.
 Other sources may have included votive and victory inscriptions.

 However, while the SKL has little value for the study on Early Dynastic Mesopotamia, it continues to be an important document for the study on the Sargonic to Old Babylonian periods.
 The Sumerian King List offers scholars a window into how Old Babylonian kings and scribes viewed their own history, how they perceived the concept of kingship, and how they could have used it to further their own goals.
 For example, it has been noted that the king list is unique among Sumerian compositions in there being no divine intervention in the process of dynastic change.
 Also, the style and contents of the Sumerian King List certainly influenced later compositions such as the Curse of Akkad, the Lamentation over Sumer and Akkad, later king lists such as the Assyrian King List, and the Babyloniaca by Berossus.

 Rulers in the Sumerian King List

 Early dates are approximate, and are based on available archaeological data.
-For most of the pre-Akkadian rulers listed, the king list is itself the lone source of information.
+For most of the pre-Akkadian rulers listed, the king list is itself the source of information.
 Beginning with Lugal-zage-si and the Third Dynasty of Uruk (which was defeated by Sargon of Akkad), a better understanding of how subsequent rulers fit into the chronology of the ancient Near East can be deduced.
 The short chronology is used here.